 Grabbing food for a quick bite is convenient, and it has its place.
 In a bind (which happens less often than modern life would lead us to believe), I think it’s fine.
 But while this is convenient for me, it’s not convenient for the environment.
 I have no delusions about that pizza box being recyclable, because despite the recycling icon, packaging that contains remnants of food cannot be recycled.
 And in the crushing depths of a landfill with no sunlight or oxygen, nor will that box ever biodegrade.

 “We need to let go of everything being so convenient, because it’s wasteful,” my friend said.
 And it is.
 She told a story of one of her friends who hosted a large party without paper plates.
 They served the party with cheap dinner plates from Goodwill and set out bins labeled “dirty dishes go here.”
 The guests were dumbfounded.
 Yes, it’s more work to clean up, but the trade off isn’t just about us.

 Carry out solution

-I will probably need to plan more and prepare lunch for work the night before.
-In my current lifestyle, this answer isn’t convenient- but maybe it shouldn’t be.
-I’m sure with a few adjustments to how I cook and meal prep, I can change my habits so that it feels like I never made an adjustment at all.
+I’ll probably need to plan more by preparing lunch the night before.
+In my current lifestyle, this answer isn’t convenient, but maybe it shouldn’t be.
+I’m sure with a few adjustments to how I cook and meal prep, I can quickly change my routine so that it feels like I never made an adjustment at all.